Uganda Museum: Music Gallery

 The music gallery displays a comprehensive collection of musical instruments from East Africa, which grew from the collection originally established by Dr Klaus Wachsmann in 1948.
 The instruments are arranged according to the major groups of music instruments: drums, percussion, wind and string instruments.

 Paleontology

-The Uganda Museum carries out research across the country, with intensive research in the Karamoja region (Napak, Moroto and Kadam), Eastern Uganda at the foothills of Mount Elgon (Bukwo) and the whole of the western rift to Dellu, near Uganda’s border with Sudan.
+The Uganda Museum carries out research across the country, with intensive research in the Karamoja region (Napak, Moroto and Kadam), Eastern Uganda at the foothills of Mount Elgon (Bukwo) and the whole of the western rift to Dellu, near Uganda’s border with South Sudan.
 The Paleontological Research Unit has yielded fossils that relate to human evolution.
-For instance, Uganda Pithecus (fossil skull of a remote cousin of Hominidae) is fossil ape, aged between 19 and 20 million years, that was discovered in Napak.
+For instance, Uganda Pithecus (fossil skull of a remote cousin of Hominidae) is a fossil ape, aged between 19 and 20 million years, that was discovered in Napak.
 Paleoenvironmental research around heritage sites has also taken place in eastern and western Uganda.

 The Uganda Museum collaborates with Mbarara University, Makerere University, College de Franca, Natural History Museum in Paris and the University of Michigan.